Autodesk/sydevs/user_manual/simulations.md

         simulation<parallel_queueing_closed_system> sim(2_min, 0, std::cout);
 ```

 It is possible to supply specific start and end times instead of a total simulation duration.
-See the [simulation constructor reference](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1systems_1_1simulation.html#acca4a2e7f23f9ef5426e230393f07471).
+See the [simulation class template reference](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1systems_1_1simulation.html).

 Note that there is no danger in using a random seed of 0.
 The seed is transformed via a series of operations into a sequence of random numbers that are used to initialize the Mersenne Twister 19937 generator.
 The seeding algorithm can be found in [node_context.cpp](https://github.com/Autodesk/sydevs/blob/master/src/sydevs/systems/node_context.cpp).

 ## Simulation Configuration